HackEDGigachat/.github/profile/README.md

   <img src="https://github.com/HackEDGigachat/.github/blob/main/profile/assets/GIGACHAT-RasberryPiFC.png" width="1000"/>
 </div>

-This is a more detailed flowchart for the left side of the master flowchart
+This is a more detailed flowchart for the left side of the master flowchart.
+The system listens for a prompt to be heard.
+Once the promt is heard, it records the next prompt to be processed through the database.
+The response is sent back in the form of sound.

 #### Library Hierarchy